supriyoss/NodeCalendarApp/README.md

 Notes
 - Click the `+` on a day to add an event (simple prompt).
 Events persist in the browser's `localStorage` under the key `calendar-events-v1`.
-# DockerNodeApp
-Single Repository for all of my Docker Images

 Docker image